aiforged/docs/docs/services/speech/microsoft-speech-to-text.md

 * MP3
 * WAV (PCM)

-{% hint style="info" %}
+!!! info
     Tip: If your audio is in another format (e.g., M4A, AAC, OGG), transcode it to MP3 or WAV using your preferred media converter before uploading.
-{% endhint %}

 ***